 - Recognise their own learning needs and identify appropriate resources to meet these needs.
-All DOCET / WOPEC distance learning is still available. - Work within their own competency and experience. - If required, on a case-by-case basis, make use of the mentorship and guidance available within the network of local primary care optical practices and through advice and guidance processes delivered by optometrists with higher qualifications.
-This may also be provided by the local Clinical Governance and Performance lead. - Make use of Ophthalmology advice and guidance, on a case-by-case basis, where available
+All DOCET / WOPEC distance learning remains available. - Work within their own competency and experience. - If required, on a case-by-case basis, make use of the mentorship and guidance available within the network of local primary care optical practices and through advice and guidance processes delivered by optometrists with higher qualifications.
+This may also be provided by the local Clinical Lead. - Make use of Ophthalmology advice and guidance, on a case-by-case basis, where available.